Validation of international school certificates

 Please note that all the required documents must be enclosed with your application.
 If you are requested to submit missing documents, this will delay the process.

-No. Certificates in a language other than German must be translated by a sworn translator who is officially registered in Austria.
+No. Certificates in a language other than German must be translated by a sworn translation agency who is officially registered in Austria.
 The translation must be officially and firmly attached to the original document or to a certified copy.

 You can find a list of all sworn court-certified interpreters and translators on the Austrian Association of Sworn and Court Certified Interpreters – ÖVGD website.